unravelin/homebrew-tools/README.md

 When you update all repos the usual way, it will also update Ravelin's tap.
 Whenever new version appears, you will see it while searching.

 Unfortunately, since we need to keep Protobuf at specific version.
 That means, each version is a separate formula.
-All you need to is - uninstall current version.
+All you need to is as follows.

+Uninstall current version.

 ```
-unravelin/tools/protobuf@x.x.x
+brew uninstall unravelin/tools/protobuf@x.x.x
 ```

 And then install the version you need.

 ```
-unravelin/tools/protobuf@y.y.y
+brew install unravelin/tools/protobuf@y.y.y
 ```

 Again, this must be built from source so it will take time.

 ## How to remove your tap?

 If you ever need to remove the tap, just type below.

 ```
 brew untap unravelin/tools
 ```